benallfree/lab13/site/docs/tutorials/ownership.md

 - Only the owner mutates owned items; everyone else treats them as read‑only.
 - Handle disconnections: either accept orphans (like Cats) or adopt them deterministically.
 - Combine with throttling/quantization/evaluation to reduce network noise:
-  - `deltaNormalizer` to snap movement
+  - Manual normalization to snap movement
-  - `deltaEvaluator` to skip low‑value updates
+  - Custom delta evaluation to skip low‑value updates
-  - `throttleMs` to batch frequent changes
+  - Manual throttling to batch frequent changes

 ## See also